Zamiell/stardew-valley/Min-Max_Guide.md

 In that vein, the route is very detailed in spring, but starts to get less detailed in summer (while still listing some high-level objectives).
 From summer onwards, fill the rest of your time by accomplishing whatever objectives are the most important for your particular run.

+In order to maximize money, this route entirely ignores friendship with NPCs, filling the museum, and completing the community center (outside of what is explicitly required to open the Skull Caverns).

 ### Route Overview

 - This route starts off by doing a ton of fishing.